contiki-os/contiki/platform/jn516x/README.md

 The toolchain used to build Contiki for JN516x is `ba-elf-gcc`.

-The compiler as well as the binary libraries required to link the executable can de downloaded from NXP.
-To express your interest in them, go to [NXP 802.15.4 software page][NXP-802.15.4-software], select the required SDK (for example, JN-SW-4163 for Windows development), and contact the NXP support through the web form.
+The compiler as well as the binary libraries required to link the executables can be downloaded from NXP.
+To express your interest in obtaining them, go to [NXP 802.15.4 software page][NXP-802.15.4-software], select the required SDK (for example, JN-SW-4163 for Windows development), and contact the NXP support through the web form.
 The download link is then obtained via e-mail (allow 1+ working day for a reply).

 The recommended installation locations for the toolchain are:
 * On Linux: `/usr/jn-toolchain/`